Vrio Corp.: DGO and Sky+

 DGO (previously known as DirecTV Go) and Sky+ are over-the-top video streaming services that includes both linear channels and video on demand.
 The service was launched in 2018 in Argentina, Chile and Colombia.
 In 2019, the service was expanded to Ecuador, Peru and Uruguay, then Mexico and Brazil in 2020.

 DirecTV satellite subscribers have free access to the service, but Sky Mexico and Sky Brazil subscribers do not.
 On October 11, 2022, DirecTV Go was rebranded as DGO.
-On December 6, 2023, DGO was rebranded as Sky+ in Brazil.
-Vrio retained the DGO name in Latin America outside of Brazil.
+On December 6, 2023, DGO was rebranded as Sky+ only in Brazil.